Living in Franklin, TN

 With its close proximity to Nashville, Franklin has a number of large employers.
 It also is home to numerous companies that have grown their headquarters in the area.
 The most notable of these companies in Nissan North American and United Healthcare.
 Each of these companies employ over 1,900 Franklin residents.

 The largest employer in the area is Community Health Systems, which has over 3,200 residents report to work daily.
 Other large employers include Optum, Tractor Supply Company, and Mars Petcare US.
-Each of these businesses employ over 1,000 Franklin residents.
+Each of these businesses employs over 1,000 Franklin residents.

 Popular Industries in Franklin